-We know first impressions matter so it’s important to uncover the time and steps it takes for a customer to sign up and complete the first step of your onboarding process.
+We know first impressions matter, so it’s important to uncover the time and steps it takes for a customer to sign up and complete the first step of your onboarding process.
 Typically, if the customer does not complete this step quickly, they are highly unlikely to do so in the future.

-Step 1: Determine what sign up and the first step of the onboarding process looks like for your team
+Step 1: Determine what sign-up and the first step of the onboarding process looks like for your team

-What does sign up look like for your team?
-With some of our SaaS customers, this could be as simple as clicking on a trial sign up button or it can be as complicated as going through numerous steps and clicks to verify a customer has signed up for a trial.
+What does sign-up look like for your team?
+With some of our SaaS customers, this could be as simple as clicking on a trial sign-up button, or it can be as complicated as going through numerous steps and clicks to verify a customer has signed up for a trial.

 Step 2: Analyze your features!

 Chart 1: Time between sign-up and completing the first step of onboarding

 - Start Event: Sign Up Event

 Return Event: Onboarding First Step

 - Date range: Select an appropriate time range for customers to sign up and complete the first step in the onboarding process.
-If you are analyzing first time customers, select “First Time”
+If you are analyzing first-time customers, select “First Time”

 Of the users who sign up, how long does it take them to complete the first step of the onboarding process?
 Are they coming back the next day to complete onboarding?
 You can hypothesize that if they don’t do it immediately, it is highly unlikely they will do it later.
-You can send out emails or fire in app guides to ensure that they complete the first step immediately.
+You can send out emails or fire in-app guides to ensure that they complete the first step immediately.

-Segments are a powerful feature within Heap and allow you to be hyper focused in analysis.
+Segments are a powerful feature within Heap, and allow you to be hyper focused in analysis.
 We recommend filtering for a specific segment to to understand a unique cohort of users, such as “Trial Customers” or “East Coast Users.”

 Step 3: Interpret your results and take action

-Heap makes it easy to uncover insights to provide a seamless experience from sign up to onboarding.
-As we mentioned earlier, we understand that first impressions matter and Heap equips you with the data to make changes for a better customer experience.
+Heap makes it easy to uncover insights to provide a seamless experience from sign-up to onboarding.
+As we mentioned earlier, we understand that first impressions matter, and Heap equips you with the data to make changes for a better customer experience.